tkaryadis/squery-mongo-core/README.md

-## Updating for MongoDB7
+## Updating for MongoDB 7

-Java/Clojure is updated.
+- Java/Clojure is updated.
-NodeJS/Clojurescript not yet(don't use).
+- NodeJS/Clojurescript not yet(don't use).
-Also don't use the apps, they will be updated also.
+- Example apps not updated also(don't use).

 ## Leiningen dependencies